 Shirt Light blue, white or white banded bottom short sleeve golf shirt with St. Katharine's monogram Skirt Solid navy blue or plaid skirt, no shorter than three inches above the knee, no visible shorts underneath.
 Socks Navy blue socks above the ankle Shoes Slip on or lace up shoes with non-skid soles and full heel.
-Navy blue, black, brown or tan.
-Suggested brands are Merrells Jungle Mocs and Bucks.
+Navy blue, black, brown or tan, no exceptions, the shoes must be a solid color.
+Accepted styles are Merrells Jungle Mocs, Sperry Topsiders, lace-up Bucks.
+Shoes can be less expensive brands but must be of like kind and quality.
 Sneakers are to be worn only on gym day.
 Jewelry/ A cross or religious medal may be worn.
 Small post earrings only.
-One Hair single bracelet only.
-No makeup is permitted, including nail polish for Accessories grades K-7.
-Plain simple barrettes or headbands that complement the uniform.
+One single Hair bracelet only.
+No makeup is permitted, including nail polish for grades K-7.
+Accessories Plain simple barrettes or headbands that complement the uniform.